 A few unexpected failures cannot always be avoided.
 The GCC developers are usually aware of these issues, but have not resolved them yet.
-In particular, two tests in the libstdc++ test suite are known to fail when running as the root user as we do here.
 Unless the test results are vastly different from those at the above URL, it is safe to continue.